Morocco Photography Tour

 Afterward, we head down the unspoiled Ounila Valley to Tamdaght where we’ll stay in a very beautiful Riad just outside the historic walls of the Kasbah.
 This Kasbah will also be our photo subject for the evening.

-After heading to the UNESCO site of Ait Ben Haddou to photograph sunrise we’ve a long drive ahead of us (approx. 6.5 hours excluding stops en-route) to achieve the highlight of our tour, the Erg Chigaga dunes.
+After heading to the UNESCO site of Ait Ben Haddou to photograph sunrise we have a long drive ahead of us (approx. 6.5 hours excluding stops en-route) to achieve the highlight of our tour, the Erg Chigaga dunes.

 We stay for 2 nights in a remote Berber desert camp in the midst of the erg.
 This location offers endless opportunities to photograph the Erg Chigaga.
 We climb different dunes to get great views of the surrounding sea of sand.